dbouchet/dbouchet.github.io/_projects/natphoton2025.md

 </p>

 <p align="justify">
-In a proof-of-principle experiment conducted by the team, a laser beam was directed at a small, reflective object.
+In a proof-of-principle experiment that we conducted, a laser beam was directed at a small, reflective object.
 This object was located behind a turbid liquid, so that the recorded images only showed highly distorted light patterns.
 The measurement conditions varied depending on the turbidity: the larger the turbidity, the greater the difficulty of obtaining precise position information from the measured signal.
 </p>

 <p align="justify">